cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 **Preview**

-The *Preview* tab shows a preview for the dataset.
+The *Preview* tab (if available) shows a preview for the dataset.
 It is available for all datasets that are explorable.
 You can scroll for up to 500 records.
-For additional analysis, you can leverage the *Jump* menu to go into CDAP and explore the dataset using a custom query.
+For additional analysis, use the *Jump* menu to go into CDAP and explore the dataset using a custom query.

 .. figure:: /_images/tracker-preview.png
   :figwidth: 100%